MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 Detailed information about the parameters needed for the deployment can be found in the [code sample](/samples/azure/certlc/certlc/) portal.

 > [!IMPORTANT]
-> > You can deploy a full lab environment to demonstrate the entire automatic certificate renewal workflow.
+> > You can deploy a full lab environment to demonstrate the entire automated certificate renewal workflow.
 Use the [code sample](/samples/azure/certlc/certlc/) to deploy the following resources:
 > > - **Active Directory Domain Services** (AD DS) within a domain controller VM.
 > > - **Active Directory Certificate Services** (AD CS) within a CA VM, joined to the domain, configured with a template, *WebServerShort*, for enrolling the certificates to renew.
 > > - A **Windows SMTP Server** installed on the same VM of the CA for sending email notifications.
 MailViewer also installs to verify the email notifications sent.
-> > - The **KeyVault Extension** installed on the VM of the domain controller for retrieving the renewed certificates from the key vault extension.
+> > - The **Key Vault Extension** installed on the VM of the domain controller for retrieving the renewed certificates from the key vault extension.
 > >
 > > [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fcertlc%2Fmain%2F.armtemplate%2Ffulllabdeploy.json)